gauravmahal/GolangTraining/modules/README.md

-go list -m all // prints the current module’s dependencies. go get // changes the required version of a dependency (or adds a new dependency). go mod tidy // removes unused dependencies.
+go list -m all // prints the current module’s dependencies. go get // changes the required version of a dependency (or adds a new dependency). go mod tidy // removes unused dependencies. go run  // compile and run the named main go package
+        // --race to find any race condition in program
 ```

 ### Programming fundamentals